Debt Ratios for Home Financing

-The ratio of debt to income is a formula lenders use to calculate how much money is available for your monthly mortgage payment after all your other monthly debts are met.
+Your debt to income ratio is a formula lenders use to calculate how much money is available for a monthly home loan payment after all your other monthly debt obligations have been met.

-Most conventional loans require a qualifying ratio of 28/36.
+Most underwriting for conventional mortgage loans needs a qualifying ratio of 28/36.
 An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) ratio.

-The first number is the percentage of your gross monthly income that can go toward housing costs.
-This ratio is figured on your total payment, including homeowners' insurance, HOA dues, PMI - everything.
+For these ratios, the first number is the percentage of your gross monthly income that can go toward housing.
+This ratio is figured on your total payment, including homeowners' insurance, homeowners' dues, PMI - everything.

-The second number is what percent of your gross income every month that can be applied to housing expenses and recurring debt.
-Recurring debt includes vehicle loans, child support and credit card payments.
+The second number is the maximum percentage of your gross monthly income that can be applied to housing costs and recurring debt together.
+Recurring debt includes auto/boat payments, child support and monthly credit card payments.